Zarcolio/sitedorks/README.md

 * It's really easy to query different search engines.
 * Dorks can be executed per 1 or more categories.
 * It's easy to create different input files for different uses.
-* Adding new websites to your search query can be arranged by just adding them to an input file.
+* Adding new websites to your search query can be arranged by just adding them to an input file (either CSV or just a list of sites).
 * It already has a lot of dorkable websites included.
 * The list with dorkable websites is updated regularly.
 * Some search engines ignore too many keywords/characters in a query and with argument -count it's easy to split your dork into more queries.